goh-joshua/tp/docs/DeveloperGuide.md

       Use case ends.

 * 2a.
-No organisation found
+No organization found

     * 2a1. playbook.io shows an error message

       Use case ends.

 * 2b.
-Multiple contacts with associated organisation found
+Organization has active contracts

     * 2b1. playbook.io shows an error message

-      Use case ends.

-* 2c.
-Contact has active contracts

-    * 2c1. playbook.io shows an error message

       Use case ends.